How a Canadian Entrepreneur’s Store Went From Side Hustle to Full-Time Career

 Life as a Full-Time Business Owner

-Running an online store with a print-on-demand drop shipper is sometimes seen as passive income.
+Running an online store with a print-on-demand dropshipping is sometimes seen as passive income.
 You’re not fulfilling products on your own, so you can be more hands-off with your store.
 But if you want your business to succeed, there’s nothing passive about it.
 You have to work hard to make sales, especially if it’s your full-time job.